enel-gdh-educational/katacoda-scenarios/docker/part3/step2b.md

 You can add a container to an existing docker network in the creation step of the container, using the parameters `--network`

-With the following commands you can run the container of Dockerchurn adding it to a newtork.
+With the following commands you can run the container of Dockerchurn adding it to a network.
 First check that you have `dockerchurn` image in your local environment

 `docker images | grep dockerchurn`{{execute}}